GS01 Learning Through Travel, Curiosity, and Food

 Phil Rosenthal

-In 2020 Rosenthal launched “Somebody Feed the People,” a non-partisan initiative that supports organizations making an impact and building community through food.
-It partners with organizations across the US that address food access and insecurity, support chefs and restaurant workers, create employment pathways, and strengthen the health of our food systems.
+In 2020, Rosenthal launched “Somebody Feed the People,” an initiative that supports organizations making an impact and building community through food.
+This inclusive and non-partisan project partners with organizations that address food access and insecurity, support chefs and restaurant workers, create employment pathways, and strengthen the health of our food systems.